camera-traps/wildlifecamera.eu/pages/about.md

 There is a need for tailored analysis frameworks as we currently lack a formal understanding of which data can robustly be used to address which questions, or how best to integrate different data types.
 This limits the **robustness of the results** beyond specific study areas.

-![Three camera trap images](/assets/images/three-cameratrap-images.png)
+![Three camera trap images](/assets/images/three-cameratrap-images.png) Images by: Mammal Research Institute, Polish Academy of Sciences

 ## Project activities